helium/HIP/0013-transfer-hotspot.md

 # Motivation

-Although new RAK Hotspot Miners coming online and future efforts towards other gateways are underway, we can enable existing hotspot owners to redirect coverage resources to hosts who are willing to provide coverage in underutilized areas.
+Although new RAK Hotspot Miners coming online and future efforts towards other gateways are underway, we can enable existing Hotspot owners to redirect coverage resources to hosts who are willing to provide coverage in underutilized areas.

-Over 7000 hotspots (at the time of writing) have come online since launching the Helium network.
+Over 7000 Hotspots (at the time of writing) have come online since launching the Helium network.
 They have been placed in over 1500 cities.
-Some cities like Modesto, Brooklyn, New York, and San Francisco have over 250 hotspots deployed over a relatively small area.
-Other notable cities like New Orleans or Knoxville, TN are significantly under covered by existing hotspots.
+Some cities like Modesto, Brooklyn, New York, and San Francisco have over 250 Hotspots deployed over a relatively small area.
+Other notable cities like New Orleans or Knoxville, TN are significantly under covered by existing Hotspots.

 # Stakeholders

-- Any Helium hotspot owner who has deployed at least one hotspot.
+- Any Helium Hotspot owner who has deployed at least one Hotspot.
 - The Helium blockchain engineering team.

 # Detailed Explanation